Cape May County Property Taxes

 The median home value in Cape May County, New Jersey is $395,000, according to U.S. Census Bureau American Community Survey 2019-2023 5-Year Estimates.

-How are property taxes calculated in New Jersey?
+How does Cape May County rank for property taxes in New Jersey?

 Counties with Similar Tax Rates